Ovechkin, Crosby favor NHL going directly into playoffs - WHIZ News

 The calls featured representatives from each of the eight Metropolitan teams.
 Similar calls with players in the other three divisions will take place into next week.

 There is no timetable for when play will resume and it has not been determined whether the league will complete the regular season.
-There were 189 games left on the schedule when play was stopped, and both conferences featured tightly contested playoff races.
+There were 189 games left on the schedule when play was stopped, and each conference featured tightly contested playoff races.

-In the East, Carolina and Columbus were tied with 81 points in holding the conference’s two wild-card spots, with the New York Islanders (80 points), New York Rangers (79) and Florida (78) all in contention.

-Teams also had not played an equal series of games, with the Islanders having played 68 to Columbus’ 70.
+In the East, Carolina and Columbus are tied with 81 points in holding the conference’s two wild-card spots, with the New York Islanders (80 points), New York Rangers (79) and Florida (78) all in contention.
+Teams have not played an equal number of games, with the Islanders having played 68 to Columbus’ 70 and would be in over the Blue Jackets if decided by points percentage.

-In the West, Winnipeg (80 points) and Nashville (78) held the conference’s two wild-card spots, with the Predators having the edge over Vancouver despite being tied in points.
-Minnesota sat a point back.
+In the West, Winnipeg (80 points) and Nashville (78) hold the conference’s two wild-card spots, with the Predators having the edge over Vancouver despite being tied in points.
+Nashville and Calgary — not Winnipeg — would be in if determined by points percentage.

 Each of the eight players spoke Thursday from their respective homes, with New Jersey Devils defenseman P.K.
-Subban having traveled to Los Angeles to be with his fiancé, retired Olympic skier Lindsey Vonn.
+Subban having traveled to Los Angeles to be with his fiancee, retired Olympic skier Lindsey Vonn.

 The discussion over whether to complete the regular season had at least one amusing moment in highlighting the sibling rivalry between Carolina’s Jordan Staal and older brother, Marc, who plays for the Rangers.